stanford-ppl/Delite/profiler/README.md

 =========================================

 * *Zoom:* Use the zoom box on the sidebar to zoom in and out of the timeline view
+* For a zoom factor of F, enter (F*100) in the text box.
+For example, entering 300 zooms into the view by a factor of 3.

 'Compare run summaries' section
 =================================